mgRDB/DataViz-Fall2025/Week-9-Part-2_echarts-Examples/Example 1 Simple bar chart/readme.md

 ## Step 2:
 ### Echarts visualization is based on one "option" Object
-all the details relate dto the configuration of the chart can be added using the option
+all the details related to the configuration of the chart can be added using the option
 <b> note that this option can be modified by user interaction </b>